-In 2022-2023, phase one of our approach will include reviewing and amending our Ethical Trading Policy, for all suppliers, as well as requiring own brand and exclusive suppliers to become members of SEDEX.
-We will aim to connect with 95% of our own brand sites on SEDEX by the end of the financial year (June 2023), aiming to achieve 100% connection of all own brand suppliers by December 2023.
+In 202/23, phase one of our approach was to review our Ethical Trading Policy, for all suppliers.
+This policy has been reviewed, amended and published including much greater detail on our requirements and expectations of all suppliers, as well as requiring own brand and exclusive suppliers to become members of SEDEX.
+We met our target of 95% connection of our own brand sites on SEDEX by the end of the financial year (June 2023), and are on target to achieve 100% connection of all own brand suppliers by December 2023.

 In addition, we will be conducting a full review of our own brand and exclusive brand supplier approval process which will include the addition of specific ethical and modern slavery checks.
 This will add an extra layer of due diligence against modern slavery.
+This is due to take place in the 2023-2024 financial year.

-In 2023-2024, our focus will shift to branded suppliers, where we will seek further assurance and information from all suppliers in reviewing their approach to ethical trading and modern slavery.
+In 2023/24, our focus will shift to branded suppliers, where we will seek further assurance and information from all suppliers in reviewing their approach to ethical trading and modern slavery.
 This will include a questionnaire that will help focus our efforts on those suppliers who we deem to need further support and investigation in ensuring they are acting diligently in their approach.

-We have also added specific clauses to our supplier approval process to ensure suppliers are not blacklisting whistle-blowers and this will continue to be a requirement going forward.
+We have also added specific clauses to our supplier approval process to ensure suppliers are not barring whistle-blowers and this will continue to be a requirement going forward.